HMPNK/HANNO/README.md

 ALLMODELS.lastp.description.txt
 ALLMODELS.eggnog.description.txt

-### Future deveopments will combine all information in a single database file from which functional annotated bed12/gtf/gff3/nt-seq/aa-seq can be extracted
+### Future developments will combine all information in a single database file from which functional annotated bed12/gtf/gff3/nt-seq/aa-seq can be extracted